Tim Rose: Return

 By the late 1980s, Rose had reached the lowest point in his career.
 After his marriage broke up, he gave up drinking.
 In 1986, Nick Cave included "Long Time Man", a version very close to Rose's, on the album Your Funeral, My Trial.
 Cave went on to assist Rose in recovering his career, and encouraged him to play live shows again.

 In 1991, The Gambler was finally released.
 In 1996, encouraged by Cave and by Dutch film makers Suzan IJzermans and Jacques Laureys, he returned to Europe.
 Rose performed at the Guildford, and Glastonbury Festivals.
 He went on to perform at the Royal Albert Hall opening for Cave, and at the Shepherds Bush Empire and Queen Elizabeth Hall in London with co-writer and guitarist Mickey Wynne.
 A new album, Haunted, was released with recordings from these performances as well new studio material produced by Cave.
 He also appeared on the BBC Television show Later with Jools Holland, and performed with Robert Plant's folk-rock band, Priory of Brion.
 By the late 1990s to early 2000s, most of his back catalog had been re-released (some as double albums), and were available both in record stores and from Rose's own web site, Tim-Rose.co.uk.

 In April 2001, the Tim Rose Band was the opening act at the Bergen Blues and Jazz Festival in Norway.
 Jacques Laurey's biographical film about Rose, Where Was I?, was premiered at the Rotterdam Film Festival in the same year.
 His final solo album, American Son, was released in February 2002.

 Not Goin' Anywhere by Norwegian band Headwaiter, featuring four songs with lyrics by Rose and a duet with the lead singer Per Jorgenson, was released in Norway in September 2002.

 Death

 In 2002, Rose had completed a successful tour of Ireland with co-writer and guitarist Mickey Wynne and had a number of gigs planned around the UK.
-He died at Middlesex Hospital, London of a heart attack during a second operation for a lower bowel problem on September 24, 2002, at the age of 62.
+He died the day after his 62nd birthday at Middlesex Hospital, London of a heart attack during a second operation for a lower bowel problem on September 24, 2002.
 He is buried in Brompton Cemetery, London.

 He had no children.
 A number of posthumous recordings featuring Rose have since been released.

 He was the subject of BBC programme Heir Hunters in November 2011, where investigators look for descendants of deceased people who did not leave a will.